Why join the Bicycle Association?

 Having accurate, timely and highly detailed market data transforms business decision-making for BA members of all sizes from IBD to multinational.
 It also delivers major benefits in our work to influence Government policy to properly support cycle industry growth: sales data allows us, for example, to directly report the effectiveness of policy measures to support e-bikes.

 As with all BA programmes it is operated on a not-for-profit basis.
-So the more members who buy into the service the cheaper it will become.

 Reports and analysis